 Some Christians, both lay and ordained, are called to deepen their baptismal vows by taking additional vows and living religious lives of prayer, ministry, and witness to Christ.
 For most, the vows are poverty, chastity, and obedience; those in the Benedictine tradition take vows of obedience, conversion of life, and stability.
 Some religious are called to live out their religious life as a member of a religious community; others are called to a solitary religious life.

 B. Solitary Religious Some are called to live as solitaries, or hermits, consecrating their lives of service by a life of intense prayer.
-For more information on discerning a vocation, please contact our Vocation Director at ICCCVocations@gmail.com.
+For more information on discerning a vocation, please fill out the contact form below.

 For additional information about religious life in the ICCC, please read our Canons.